 Without these factors, the route may be unorganized or lack definition.
 For example, not knowing how often to add grease to a number of bearings will make it difficult to optimize the planning and scheduling of this activity.
 As a result, inadequate lubrication may lead to premature bearing failure.

-The lubrication technicians may overgrease or undergrease the bearing, or the need to grease the bearing may be disregarded because the fundamental properties of the task were never documented.
+The lubrication technicians may over-grease or under-grease the bearing, or they may entirely disregard the need to grease the bearing because the fundamental properties of the task were never documented.
 A similar analogy can be made with most of the other factors.
 Defining all the elements for every task and piece of equipment will be essential when developing the route.

-An inspection is an activity that usually can be completed in as little as a few minutes per machine, so a larger number of machines will likely be on this route.
-On the other hand, a filtration route with a filter cart should have fewer machines, since it will take more time to transport and set up the filter cart for each machine.
+An inspection is an activity that can usually be completed in as little as a few minutes per machine, so there will likely be a large number of machines on an inspection route.
+On the other hand, a filtration route with a filter cart should have fewer machines; it will take more time to transport and set up the filter cart for each machine.
 In any case, it’s important that route size is based on the estimated time to complete and is no more than a few hours.
 By keeping this constraint, the scheduling of routes can be optimized more freely.

 After the majority of tasks are assigned, the remaining tasks can be designated to their own smaller routes or included strategically in one of the main routes.
 For example, a route at a paper mill for weekly inspection of 15 pumps in the basement room may consist of a monthly oil sample extraction on four of the pumps during every fourth occurrence.
 Or, the monthly sampling of the four pumps could be on their own route and tasked simultaneously with the inspections when they occur at the same time.

 For example, if the lubrication tasks add up to 2,000 hours required annually, this does not mean that someone who works 2,080 hours a year can satisfy all the lubrication requirements.
-Usually there are other daily requirements, such as meetings, trainings, administrative tasks, scheduled breaks, etc., that limit their available hours.
+Usually, other daily requirements, such as meetings, trainings, administrative tasks, scheduled breaks, etc., limit their available hours.
 With those remaining hours, only a percentage (normally no more than 80 percent) should be considered for true utilization.
 Overtime should also not be part of the initial schedule of lubrication activities.

-This manpower study should provide confidence that an appropriate number of hours will be available during every cycle of the lubrication routes and that they can be performed by qualified lubrication technicians.
+This manpower study should provide confidence that an appropriate number of hours will be available during every cycle of the lubrication routes, and the tasks can be performed by qualified lubrication technicians.
 These estimates should be for all routine tasks in addition to an estimated amount of time for any on-condition tasks that might occur.